 These next strategies are less number-sense focused, but they can be a fun way to multiply for those students who are ready for a challenge.

 - Lattice Multiplication.
 This is a really fun method that involves drawing a grid and using that grid to organize the numbers.
 Some teachers find that carrying is easier for students using this method, because the numbers are arranged in diagonal rows, so it’s easier to see where they need to be added.
 This strategy takes awhile to explain, so please view THIS blog post, which also includes a video tutorial of the strategy.

 - Halving and Doubling.
 This is a really neat strategy when multiplying by numbers like 5, 10, 25, 50, etc. All you do is divide one factor in half, and double the other one in order to change the equation, making it easier to solve.
 For example, if we have an equation like 25×14, we could double the 25 to make 50, and divide the 14 in half to make 7.
 Now we have 50×7, which is MUCH easier to solve!
 We can calculate this mentally, very quickly, and get our product of 350.
 For this strategy, students must understand that it only works well with certain numbers, and they’ll need plenty of practice with knowing which equations it works well with.

 - Traditional Long Multiplication.
 This brings us to traditional long multiplication.
 I’m not going to explain how to do this, because I think most of us already know, but this can be taught to students who are ready for an additional challenge.

-If you would like additional support with these strategies, I recommend registering for an upcoming live webinar for Multi-Digit Multiplication and Division Strategies.
-You’ll leave with a plan of action for tackling multi-digit multiplication and division in your classroom.
+If you would like additional support with these strategies, I recommend registering for the Multi-Digit Multiplication and Division Strategies mini course.
+It’ll only take about an hour to complete and you’ll leave with a plan of action for tackling multi-digit multiplication and division in your classroom.